ElkCl0ner/Feed-the-World/README.md

 Known Bugs:
-  Holding Mouse1 for too long will trigger on the next scene causing misclick
+  Holding Mouse1 for too long will trigger on the next scene causing misclick Game only saves on Quit Game (Returning to Main Menu and loading game will load previous save only)

 Known Exploits:
   Returning to Main Menu during a level and loading the save resets the level and the supplies lost (probably unfixable as fix would lead to bug)